Cotton Vs Organic Cotton: Find the Key Differences

 • According to a 2017 report by the Textiles Exchange, organic cotton uses 91 per cent less ‘blue’ water (from groundwater and surface-water bodies, such as freshwater lakes and rivers) than conventional cotton.

-• The majority of organic cotton [is grown on] small-scale farms, which tend to be rain fed rather than irrigated and because of not using synthetic pesticides and fertilizers, don’t need to use as much water.
+• The majority of organic cotton is grown on small-scale farms, which tend to be rain-fed rather than irrigated and, because they don’t use synthetic pesticides and fertilisers, don’t need to use as much water.
 Organic cotton doesn’t involve genetically modified crops, which generally require more water, while pesticide-free soil also makes the process more water-efficient.
 In fact, 95 per cent of the water used to grow organic cotton is green water (rainwater and water stored in the soil).

-• According to the Textile Exchange, organic cotton creates 46 per cent fewer greenhouse gas emissions than conventional cotton simply by not using nitrous dioxide-releasing fertilizers and pesticides and using fewer mechanized farming practices.
-By virtue of being fertilizer- and pesticide-free, the soil also acts as a ‘carbon sink’, absorbing CO2 from the atmosphere.
+• According to the Textile Exchange, organic cotton creates 46 per cent fewer greenhouse gas emissions than conventional cotton simply by not using nitrous dioxide-releasing fertilisers and pesticides and using fewer mechanised farming practices.
+By virtue of being fertiliser- and pesticide-free, the soil also acts as a ‘carbon sink’, absorbing CO₂ from the atmosphere.

-You may Like also: Cotton vs wool – which one is more comfortable?
+You also like Cotton vs wool – which one is more comfortable?

 Share this post :